 Exercise Snacks will contribute to overall training load and recovery need.
 If you use them as your primary form of Exercise, no problem.
 If you layer them on top of an existing regimen they might just be too much and slow or reverse progress towards your goals.
 I write this as a 40+ year old very mindful of recovery ability.
 I recommend this excellent article covering How Much Cardio You Should Do and How Much is Too Much?

 Similarly if you have existing activity that offers a combination of exercise and pleasure such as many team and competitive sports Exercise Snacking may simply not be as much fun!
 They are arguably best suited to general fitness and well-being goals for non-athletes.
-That still makes them an excellent option for most people.
+Exercise Snacking remains an excellent option for most people including recreational exercisers who want to incorporate both cardio and weight training into their regimen.

 How to do Exercise Snacking?